 Kersepoli, though relatively egalitarian like her fellow Eloesian city-states, never truly had a democracy.
 Two kings ruled, whose power was checked by an oligarchy of powerful generals, until the 100s Y.E. when a strong-man named Peres overcame his co-ruler, abolished the oligarchy and declared himself Supreme King of Kersepoli, forcing everyone in the city into submission.
 After a severe fire during his reign destroyed most of the city, King Peres cleared the area in the middle and built the Garden of Orphne.

 In the 450s Y.E., Kersepoli and its king, Elidas, fought the Imperial armies.
 However, when the tide began to turn against Eloesus, King Elidas surrendered and subjected the city to Imperial domination, with the condition that he’d be left to rule.
 This greatly angered his subjects, who gave him the moniker “Elidas the Coward.”
-The same year, an enraged soldier assassinated him with a javelin and was not punished.

 In the rebellion of Heidathra at the close of the fifth century, Kersepoli was a co-conspirator.
 The last King of Kersepoli, Pericletas, fought valiantly alongside the rebels.
 When the Last Eloesian-Imperial War ended in failure and all Kersepoli’s soldiers were slain, Pericletas was executed in Kersepoli.
 The city’s walls were demolished and all rebels were killed or enslaved, but the city’s shrunken population and most of its buildings were left intact.
 A magistrate and a city council was established.
 Kersepoli signed an agreement to never field a standing army again.
 Throughout the next few centuries, it slowly but steadily grew in size.
 Its resentment to the Empire’s rule has never disappeared.